Azure-Samples/openai-end-to-end-baseline/README.md

   - The subscription selected must have the following quota available in the location you'll select to deploy this implementation.

     - Azure OpenAI: Standard, GPT-35-Turbo, 25K TPM
-    - Storage Accounts: Two instances
+    - Storage Accounts: 2 instances
-    - App Service Plans: P1v3 (AZ), three instances
+    - App Service Plans: P1v3 (AZ), 3 instances
-    - Azure DDoS protection plan: One
+    - Azure DDoS protection plan: 1
-    - Standard, static Public IP Addresses: Two
+    - Standard, static Public IP Addresses: 2
     - Standard DASv4 Family Cluster Dedicated vCPUs for machine learning: 8

 - Your deployment user must have the following permissions at the subscription scope.